commul/all4ling/content/english/docs/zeitshift/zs_citizen-science.md

 In this activity, citizens geotag and, optionally, transcribe historical advertisements published in the newspapers in order to reconstruct the commercial landscape of early 20th century Tyrol.
 Many shops from those times still exist today!

 This activity makes use of an existing third-party platform, [Historypin](https://www.historypin.org/en/).

+- <strong>Task type</strong>: micro- and macrotask
+- <strong>Purpose of the activity</strong>: geotag ads, correct the OCR of short blocks of text, collect expert knowledge from the public

 {{<figure src="/images/historypin.png" alt="Historypin" caption="<em>Zeit.shift advertisements in Historypin</em>.
 Licence: CC-BY-SA." width="100%" class="border-0">}}